 Here is the diagram for Bridge Junction on Allen’s Bluff City Southern.
-In earlier blogs (Part 1, Part 2, Part 3) Kevin Kizer and I installed the approach signals and the train order signal inside the wye.
-Kevin, a retired signal maintainer, determined that we needed dwarf signals at the 3 locations marked 1,2 and 3.
-Location 1 is the lead to Bluff City yard.
-Location 2 is the lead to the coach yard and location 3 is the lead to the engine service facility inside the wye itself.
+In earlier blogs (part one, part two, and part three) Kevin Kizer and I installed the approach signals and the train order signal inside the wye.
+Kevin, a retired signal maintainer, determined that we needed dwarf signals at the three locations marked 1, 2, and 3.
+Location 1 is the lead to Bluff City yard, location 2 is the lead to the coach yard, and location 3 is the lead to the engine service facility inside the wye itself.
 Kevin said the signals will tell the engineer if the switch is aligned properly to exit the location.

 Kevin always likes to drill a pilot hole with a small bit to make sure there is room to install the signal.

 Next, he drills a bigger hole for the wires at all three dwarf signal locations.

 Here Kevin is removing the residue from the drilling at the location of dwarf signal 3 for the coach yard.
 In the foreground is empty space where the Royal Feed plant was removed.
 It hides the track going down to the Forrest City staging yard.